Follow-Up Clinic Visits, Blood Work and Other Testing

 Always keep in mind that the two most serious risks are organ rejection and infection.
 Those immunosuppressants, which are so important in protecting your new organ from being rejected, also make you more vulnerable to infections.
 For example, a simple cold can quickly turn into bronchitis or pneumonia.
 Your transplant team is experienced in immediately diagnosing and treating both rejection and/or infections – particularly when caught in the early stages.
 So, to help protect yourself from either of these medical problems, you must be compliant and vigilant — e.g., keep your follow-up appointments, call with any problems, do not miss a medication dosage.

 Although lungs are internal organs, they are exposed to a variety of foreign substances that you inhale, such as dust, bacteria, viruses, which make them quite vulnerable to infections.
 For that reason, avoid people with communicable diseases.
-During your first three months following surgery, you will wear a mask covering your nose and mouth whenever you're in public places or taking public transportation, when you have company in your home or you're around children, and even while visiting the outpatient transplant center.
+Immediately following surgery and thereafter, you will wear a mask covering your nose and mouth whenever you're in public places or taking public transportation when you have company in your home or you're around children, and even while visiting the outpatient transplant center.

 Monitoring for Rejection